Is reconciliation with New Delhi possible in Indian Kashmir? | DW | 21.09.2021

 When the region lost its special status, and a harsh security clampdown ensued, Shabir lost his yellow boat, along with his livelihood.

 "I had no choice but to go work with a relative on his boat.
-I have daughters to marry," Shabir told DW.
+I have daughters to marry," Shabir said.

 "They say that things are getting back to normal, but I don't see it.
 There is no hope, there is no trust.
 I will never be able to reconcile with what happened," he said.